-The PSoC Designer Debugger subsystem provides hardware in-circuit emulation, allowing you to test the program in a physical system while providing an internal view of the PSoC device.
-Debugger commands enable the designer to read and program and read and write data memory, read and write I/O registers, read and write CPU registers, set and clear breakpoints, and provide program run, halt, and step control.
-The debugger also enables the designer to create a trace buffer of registers and memory locations of interest.
+PSoC Designer has a debug environment that provides hardware in-circuit emulation, allowing you to test the program in a physical system while providing an internal view of the PSoC device.
+Debugger commands allow you to read and program and read and write data memory, and read and write I/O registers.
+You can read and write CPU registers, set and clear breakpoints, and provide program run, halt, and step control.
+The debugger also allows you to create a trace buffer of registers and memory locations of interest.